Severson-Group/AMDS/Mainboard/Firmware/FirmwareArchitecture.md

 The two TX signals are controlled by the AMDS and go to the master.
 These are only used to send ADC sample data to the master.
 When the `SYNC_TX` RX signal is triggered, the AMDS starts sending the latest data to the master using the two TX wires.
 Two lanes are used so that the data can be transmitted at twice the speed, thus reducing latency.

+The format of the data sent on the TX signals is UART.
+This means there is no clock line between the master and AMDS: the interface is completely asynchronous.
+The UART is configured to run at 25 Mbps.
+Conceptually, the TX lines are actually two distinct UART devices, each with only one-way communication.

 ### Interrupt-Driven Design

 TODO...